cosmos/gravity-bridge/spec/design_a.md

 #### update(address[] newAddress, uint64[] newPower, /*bytes32 nonce,*/ uint8[] v, bytes32[] r, bytes32[] s)

 Updates validator set.
+Called by the relayers.

 * order of the signature variables(`v`, `r`, and `s`) must be same with internal variable `Validator[] validators`
 * nil signature is represented by `0` on `v[i]`

 #### lock(bytes to, uint64 value, address token, bytes chain) payable

 Locks Ethereum user's ethers/ERC20s in the contract and loggs an event.
+Called by the users.

 * `token` being `0x0` means ethereum; in this case `msg.value` must be same with `value`
 * `event Lock(bytes to, uint64 value, address token, bytes chain, uint64 nonce)` is logged, seen by the relayers

 #### unlock(address to, uint64 value, address token, bytes chain, /*bytes32 nonce,*/ uint8[] v, bytes32[] r, bytes32[] s)

 Unlocks Ethereum tokens according to the incoming information from the pegzone.
+Called by the relayers.

 * order of the signature variables(`v`, `r`, and `s`) must be same with internal variable `Validator[] validators`
 * nil signature is represented by `0` on `v[i]`